 Before getting into the details of illness and disorders of the ear, we will share symptoms of ear conditions.
 Among the most common conditions in the ear, pain in the middle ear and ear wax build-up are prominent.
 Although, the role of ear wax is to protect the lining of the ear canal with its germ-killing properties.
 If the earwax is removed, the ear canals get itchy.
 If so, the patient should not use cotton swabs, or else, the same may develop a tear.

 Is your kid at a higher risk of ear infections?

 When the eardrum is ruptured, water may enter during shower, swimming or water fight.
 No one should ignore such conditions, especially in kids.
-It’s known to everyone that kids have a lower tolerance of and are much more likely to catch cold & other infections.
+It’s known to everyone that kids have a lower tolerance of and are much more likely to catch cold and other infections.

 An ENT specialist may use an otoscope (device to see the ear canal) to check ear wax.
 It can be removed to properly diagnose the eardrum.
 After the ear wax removal procedure, a patient may feel itch inside the ear canal.
 Although the chances of occurrence are slim.
 The scratch oozes 1 or 2 drops of blood and heals up in a few days.

 It shouldn’t affect the hearing.
 The patients need not put anything in the ear canal or it may start bleeding again.
 If the condition develops an infection, a cloudy fluid or pus drainage is noticeable.
 The pus may drain inside the eardrum since a small tear is present.
-In some cases of ear pain, a patient can find relief by taking an acetaminophen product or an ibuprofen product as prescribed.
+In some cases of ear pain, a patient can find relief by taking acetaminophen or an ibuprofen product as prescribed.

 Types of Ear Discharge